-- Incision #1: Make a transverse cut just above to the hyoid bone and carry the cut all the way to the vertebral column. - 2 Incision #2: Make a transverse cut through the trachea just above the suprasternal notch of the sternum. - 3 Cut the blood vessels and nerves that supply the larynx and thyroid gland. - 4 Transect the muscles that attach to the hyoid bone and thyroid cartilage (infrahyoid and suprahyoid muscles). - 5 Put the neck visceral unit on a tray and dissect/study it.
+- 1 Incision #1: Make a transverse cut just above to the hyoid bone and carry the cut all the way to the vertebral column. - 2 Incision #2: Make a transverse cut through the trachea just above the suprasternal notch of the sternum. - 3 Cut the blood vessels and nerves that supply the larynx and thyroid gland. - 4 Cut the muscles that attach to the hyoid bone and thyroid cartilage (infrahyoid and suprahyoid muscles). - 5 Put the neck visceral unit on a tray and dissect/study it.

-The lower part of the pharynx that was removed is the laryngopharynx.
+The lower part of the pharynx is the laryngopharynx.
 It is posterior to the larynx.

-- 1 Turn over the visceral unit and open the esophagus and laryngopharynx posteriorly by making a vertical cut along the midline with scissors.
-You are cutting through the posterior wall of the pharynx, which contains fascia and skeletal muscles (pharyngeal constrictors). - The larynx is anterior to the pharynx.
+- Turn over the visceral unit and open the esophagus and laryngopharynx posteriorly by making a vertical cut along the midline with scissors.
+You are cutting through the posterior wall of the pharynx, which contains fascia and skeletal muscles (pharyngeal constrictors). - 2 The larynx is anterior to the pharynx.
 Locate the laryngeal inlet, which leads to the laryngeal airway.
-Note that the inlet is bordered and protected by the epiglottis and the aryepiglottic folds (Figure 20.22). - 3 Within the laryngopharynx, locate the left and right piriform recesses.
-These are gutters on both sides of the laryngeal inlet (Figure 20.22).
+Note that the inlet is bordered and protected by the epiglottis and the aryepiglottic folds (Figure 20.22).